 • Non-academic written works such as creative writing, literary criticism, psychological analysis, philosophical and religious discourse, and poetry are acceptable for review.

 • For visual art, the inclusion of a title and short description of your work are encouraged.

 • Author contact information must be on a separate sheet in a separate file.
+This page should include your name, the institution where you are an undergraduate, your expected year of graduation, and your email.
 Please do not include author information on the individual pages of the submitted paper.

 • Finally, the editors of The Reed may request minimal changes to written work if chosen for publication.
 However, the work should be ready for publication when it is submitted.